zegetech/zegetech.github.io/_posts/2020-01-04-jekyll-instant-search-with-algolia.md

 3. [Jekyll simple search](https://github.com/christian-fei/Simple-Jekyll-Search) is a lightweight search library built on javascript.
 It operates entirely on the client-side and no server-side required.

-4. [Algolia](https://www.algolia.com/) is a reliable SAAS platforms for building search into your website.
+4. [Algolia](https://www.algolia.com/) is a reliable SAAS platform for building search into your website.
 It is billed to power billions of queries for thousands of companies every year and delivering results within 100ms.
 Impressive!

-> Given all the options, we decided to try out Algolia for adding search to our blog because it seems powerfully optimised and has a pretty generous free community plan, perfect for our small website.
+> Given all the options, we decided to try out Algolia for adding a search to our blog because it seems powerfully optimized and has a pretty generous free community plan, perfect for our small website.

 ### Why Algolia?
 Speed is a critical part of keeping users happy.
 Algolia claims the following; It is aggressively designed to reduce latency.
 In a benchmarking test, Algolia returned results up to 200x faster than Elasticsearch.
-Algolia infrastructure is distributed around 6 regions in the world with around 47 datacentres proving 99.99% guarantee.
+Algolia infrastructure is distributed around 6 regions in the world with around 47 datacentres proving a 99.99% guarantee.
 The goal of JAMstack is to eliminate server dependencies why add one when you can use [algolia free community plan](https://www.algolia.com/)

-### How algolia works
+### How Algolia works
 Algolia provides a REST API to query and update your search indices.
 All input and output is provided in JSON, making it extremely easy to use in frontend Javascript.
 To create, update, and maintain an Algolia search index, you’ll need to generate a valid JSON array of all of the content in your Jekyll site.